olliw42/mLRS/README.md

 It supports the SX1280, SX1276, SX1262 and LLCC68 Semtech chips, and thus the 2.4 GHz, 915/868 MHz and 433 MHz/70 cm frequency bands.

-It provides 16 RC channels; the layout is as follows:
+It provides 16 RC channels with the following layout (layout is equal in all operation modes):
-- 8 channels with 11 bit resolution (CH1 - CH8), 4 of them with a higher reliability margin (CH1 - CH4)
+- CH1 - CH8: 8 channels with 11 bit resolution (CH1 - CH4 have a higher reliability margin)
-- 4 channels with 8 bit resolution (CH9 - CH12)
+- CH9 - CH12: 4 channels with 8 bit resolution
-- 4 channels with three steps (CH13 - CH16), 2 of them with a higher reliability margin (CH13, CH14)
+- CH13 - CH16: 4 channels with three steps (CH13, CH14 have a higher reliability margin)

 It provides these operation modes:
 - 50 Hz Mode<br>
   frequency bands: 2.4 GHz (SX1280 chip)<br>
-  RC channels: 8 x 11 bit + 4 x 8 bit + 4 x three-step<br>
   uplink serial rate: 3200 Bytes/sec<br>
   downlink serial rate: 4100 Bytes/sec<br>
   receiver sensitivity: -105 dBm
 - 31 Hz Mode<br>
   frequency bands: 2.4 GHz, 915/868 MHz, 433 MHz/70 cm (SX1280 and SX1262/LLCC68 chips)<br>
-  RC channels: 8 x 11 bit + 4 x 8 bit + 4 x three-step<br>
   uplink serial rate: 2000 Bytes/sec<br>
   downlink serial rate: 2562 Bytes/sec<br>
   receiver sensitivity: -108 dBm
 - 19 Hz Mode<br>
   frequency bands: 2.4 GHz, 915/868 MHz, 433 MHz/70 cm (SX1280, SX1276, SX1262/LLCC68 chips)<br>
-  RC channels: 8 x 11 bit + 4 x 8 bit + 4 x three-step<br>
   uplink serial rate: 1207 Bytes/sec<br>
   downlink serial rate: 1547 Bytes/sec<br>
   receiver sensitivity: -112 dBm
+- FLRC Mode (aka 111 Hz Mode)<br>
+  frequency bands: 2.4 GHz (SX1280 chip)<br>
+  uplink serial rate: 7111 Bytes/sec<br>
+  downlink serial rate: 8111 Bytes/sec

 Further features:
 - full diversity: mLRS transmitters and receivers which feature two Semtech Lora chips provide full diversity, for both receiving and transmitting.
-This really improves link quality in the far range.
+This really improves link quality in the far range, and allows advanced dual-antenna setups on the transmitter side.
 - all options selectable via parameters: There is no need to recompile the firmware for a given board or reflash the firmware in order to change an option or parameter setting.
 - the receiver parameters can be set from within the mLRS transmitter or the radio; no need to mess with the receiver in any way.
 - the transmitter and receiver parameters can be set via a Lua script, a CLI, or an OLED display.